seraermolenko/Bloom/README.md

 #### Introduction
-My plants kept dying I decided to create an application that will make my gardening life, interesting and easier.
-My goal was to develop something that can easily give you information about your plant, store your plants and automate the watering tasks.
-This application is being developed for myself and a few friends.
+I created Bloom after struggling to keep my plants alive.
+The goal is simple: build an application that combines plant management, automation, and community in one platform.
+Bloom helps you:

+- Access detailed care instructions for your plants.
+- Automate watering schedules based on plant preferences.
+- Track your plant's health, age, and growth.
+- Connect with friends to share gardens and plant cuttings.

+Bloom started as a personal project to enhance my gardening experience and is now being developed for myself and friends who share a love for plants.

 #### Technologies Used
 - Django for the back-end framework